blakeohare/crayon/Tutorials/intro-beginner/index.md

 This tutorial is intended for anyone that wants to start learning programming who currently has absolutely no previous programming experience.

+If you do have some programming experience, you may be interested in the [intermediate tutorial](https://github.com/blakeohare/crayon/blob/master/Tutorials/intro-intermediate/index.md) which introduces Crayon in terms of concepts you probably know from other languages.

 ## Why learn Crayon?
 Why not another language?
 I'll address this question by giving a quick rundown of what the modern programming language options are and why you would or wouldn't want to learn those languages as a first programming language.